finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies              the portfolio.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the property history.
+    String portfolioEffectiveAt = "portfolioEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
-      ResourceListOfPropertyInterval result = apiInstance.getPortfolioPropertyTimeSeries(scope, code, propertyKey, effectiveAt, asAt, filter, page, limit);
+      ResourceListOfPropertyInterval result = apiInstance.getPortfolioPropertyTimeSeries(scope, code, propertyKey, portfolioEffectiveAt, asAt, filter, page, limit);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#getPortfolioPropertyTimeSeries");